wjzhengsh/blockchain/ibmblockchain_support.md

 {: #ibmblockchain_support}

-There are several mechanisms available to obtain support and troubleshoot problems that are associated with your blockchain instance on Bluemix.
+There are several mechanisms available to obtain support and troubleshoot problems that are associated with your blockchain instance on Bluemix.{:shortdesc}
-{:shortdesc}

 ## Non-defect issues